Stargnite/Stargnite/README.md

 # Hello there 👋🏽, I'm Tobi -- aka -- Shobam

-## I'm currently a Student, Web Development Enthusiast, and i'm also always curious.
+## I'm currently a Student, Web Development Enthusiast, and i'm also always curious to learn.

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers